Cambodia Travel Diaries

 - Under no circumstances should you allow the prisoner to die without a confession

 If a prisoner were to die during torture before a confession was attained it is likely the torturer would also be executed.

-The torture methods they described were hideous, from removing teeth and finer nails, to water boarding; from cutting people open and inserting millipedes in to the wounds, to hanging them until they fainted and then wakening them up by inserting their head in a bucket full of faeces.
+The torture methods they described were hideous, from removing teeth and finger nails, to water boarding; from cutting people open and inserting millipedes in to the wounds, to hanging them until they fainted and then waking them up by inserting their head in a bucket full of faeces.
 If I’m honest I blocked the majority they were that disturbing.
 Although those were the designated torture methods, the overall existence within S-21 was also one of suffering.
 If they had one of the nicer guards, they got a small portion of watery rice soup a day, maybe a cup of water with it.
-If they weren’t lucky enough to be in that section though it may have been every few days that they got access to that extravagant feast.
+If they weren’t lucky enough to be in that section though, it may have been every few days that they got access to that extravagant feast.

 It is not surprising that prisoners made up confessions.
 Execution was certainly a more favourable outcome to torture and life in S-21.
 An Australian prisoner tried to use his confession to alert the world that all was not right in Cambodia.
 He had been sailing round the world when his boat had been damaged in a storm forcing him to moor on the coastline.
 Now that is bad luck!
 In his confession he gave the names of his commanding officers within the CIA.
-One of them was Coronel Saunders from Kentucky (KFC), others were equally outrageous celebrity names that the Khmer Guards would not identify but that he hoped any Western country would.
+One of them was Coronel Saunders from Kentucky (KFC), others were equally outrageous celebrity names that the Khmer Guards could not identify but that he hoped any Western country would.
 Unfortunately these confessions were found too late for him and too late for the 2 million others who died during the Khmer Rouge regime.

 As you can imagine the Tuol Sleng Genocide Museum was pretty gruelling but the second location we went to was somehow even worse!